Philotheos Kokkinos

-Philotheus I of Constantinople (Φιλόθεος Κόκκινος; c.
+Philotheos Kokkinos (Φιλόθεος Κόκκινος; c.
 1300 – 1379) was the Ecumenical Patriarch of Constantinople for two periods from August 1353 to December 1354 and from 8 October 1364 to August 1376, and a leader of the Byzantine monastic and religious revival in the 14th century.
 His numerous theological, liturgical, and canonical works received wide circulation not only in Byzantium but throughout the Slavic Orthodox world.

 Philotheus I was appointed patriarch in August 1353 by the emperor John VI Kantakouzenos, deposed by John V Palaiologos in December 1354, then restored to the patriarchal throne on 8 October 1364.
 He opposed Emperor John V in his intent to negotiate the political re-union of the churches with Popes Urban V and Gregory XI.
 Instead, in 1367 he supported the proposed assembly of an authentic, ecumenical union-council, in order to properly resolve the differences with the Western Church.

 Philotheus I is commemorated on 11 October, and is regarded as a "Protector of Orthodoxy", alongside Saints Photius I of Constantinople, Mark of Ephesus, and Gregory Palamas.